 In January 2018, John Erick and Deborah Ferrell, successors-in-interest and heirs of Jade Erick, (collectively "Erick") filed a lawsuit in the San Diego County Superior against Kim Kelly, ND, MPH asserting claims related to death of Jade Erick.
 In April 2018, Erick filed an amendment to the lawsuit, naming us as a co-defendant.
-In May 2018, we filed demurrer challenging certain allegations and a motion to strike punitive damages, these motions will be heard by the Court on August 10, 2018.
-We believe the claims are without merit, dispute all claims against us and intend to vigorously defend against the allegations.
-Nonetheless, we cannot predict the eventual outcome of this this litigation, it could result in substantial costs and a diversion of management's resources and attention, which could harm our business and the value of our common stock.
+In September 2018, co-defendant Dr. Kelly filed a cross-complaint against us and various Spectrum entities.
+The cross-complaint seeks indemnity and contribution from us and Spectrum.
+We answered the claims filed by Dr. Kelly in October 2018.
+We believe the claims are frivolous and have previously and will continue to dispute all claims asserted against us and intend to vigorously defend these allegations.
+Nonetheless, we cannot predict the eventual outcome of this litigation, it could result in substantial costs, losses and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.